b3nk4n/b3nk4n.github.io/_tabs/projects.md

 toc: true
 ---

-> This page is still under construction.
-But in the meantime, you can find most of my projects on my [GitHub](https://github.com/b3nk4n).
+> So empty here?
+Well, this page is still under construction.
+In the meantime, you can find most projects on my [<i class="fab fa-github"></i> GitHub](https://github.com/b3nk4n).
 {: .prompt-info }